-Allocation of sampling effort in the present programme follows the strategy used in previous programmes (Inglis et al. 2006b, Morrisey et al. 2007).
+Allocation of sampling effort in the present programme follows the strategy used in previous programmes (Inglis et al. 2006, Morrisey et al. 2007).
 Survey plans were developed for each sampling method and harbour based on the known distribution of habitat for the target species and outputs from the hydrodynamic modelling.
-We originally anticipated combining the predictive habitat models with the outputs from the plume dispersal simulations in each harbour to identify risk zones in each harbour (the habitat and hydrodynamic modelling are described by Inglis et al. 2006b).
+We originally anticipated combining the predictive habitat models with the outputs from the plume dispersal simulations in each harbour to identify risk zones in each harbour (the habitat and hydrodynamic modelling are described by Inglis et al. 2006).
 The area of each habitat in each risk zone (the "search area") could then be determined and detection limits estimated quantitatively for each zone.
 However, the major constraint to achieving this was the limited availability of spatially explicit data on the key environmental variables needed to project the predicted habitat distributions in each harbour.
-Instead, we allocated sampling effort based predominantly on the results of the hydrodynamic modelling and our existing knowledge of the distribution of habitats in each harbour, with highest priority given to suitable habitat for the target species within the predicted dispersion plume.
-Each harbour was subdivided into large strata (3-4 per harbour) that reflected broad environmental gradients (e.g. head/entrance of the harbour) and the concentrations of particles simulated in the hydrodynamic modelling (Appendix 4).
-Generally, ~60% of locations surveyed were allocated to the stratum where moderate to high weighted mean concentrations of simulated particles were predicted, with the remainder distributed among the remaining strata.
+Furthermore, because Opua was not included in the first phase of the surveillance programme (2002-2004), no hydrodynamic modelling was done for this location.
+Consequently, we allocated sampling effort based on our existing knowledge of the distribution of habitats in the marina and surrounding area, with highest priority given to suitable habitat for the target species and samples allocated in proportion to the relative areas of each habitat.